wildonion/gem/README.md

 * You can extract the public key using ```solana address -k /home/$USER/.config/solana/id.json``` command.

 * Change the `provider` field inside the `Anchor.toml` file with the proper path of the generated wallet address JSON.

-## 🛠️ Production Setup

-> To update a user access level to dev first signup the user using `/auth/signup` API then run the binary server like so: `./cosne wildonion 0`

-> Before running the deploy script make sure that you've installed the nodejs and also set the `cluster` field to the `mainnet` or the address of your node on either devnet or mainnet like Alchemy node, inside the `Anchor.toml`

-> Also make sure that your account has enough balance for deploying the program.

-> Finally Run ```sudo chmod +x deploy.sh && ./deploy.sh```

 ## 🚀 Deploy Ticket Contract on Localnet